Written in collaboration with Andy Bryant, Podiatrist.

 Contrary to popular belief, a bunion is not a growth on the outside of your toe joint.
 A bunion (aka hallux valgus) is actually a misalignment of the foot.
 The joint at the base of the big toe – or sometimes little toe – moves away from the foot, causing the head of the bone to protrude out to the side and the toes to angle inward.

 The more those joints move out of alignment, the more the head of the bone protrudes – giving your foot that classic bunion shape.
-No growth, just exposed bone.
+No growth, just protruding bone.
 Ouch!

 A foot with a bunion is widest at the base of the toes.
 By contrast, a natural foot shape is widest at the tips of the toes.